Aron Eisenberg: Early life

-Eisenberg was adopted into a Jewish family.
+Eisenberg was born January 6, 1969.

 He was born with only one partially functioning kidney, limiting his height, and received a kidney transplant at the age of 14.
 Eisenberg studied theatre at Moorpark College in Moorpark, California.

 Career

 Eisenberg appeared on TV shows including Tales from the Crypt, Amityville: The Evil Escapes, Parker Lewis Can't Lose, The Wonder Years, and General Hospital.
 He guest-starred in "Motherly Love", an episode of Brotherly Love.
 Eisenberg was a recurring guest star on the '90s TV series The Secret World of Alex Mack, in which he played the character Jerry.
 He appeared in films such as The Liars' Club, Puppet Master III, Streets, and The Horror Show.

 Eisenberg is most recognized for his recurring role as Nog, a Ferengi, through all seven seasons of Star Trek: Deep Space Nine.
 While this part called for him to appear under heavy makeup, he also appeared without makeup as a news vendor in the episode "Far Beyond the Stars".
 He also guest-starred as a Kazon called Kar in "Initiations", an episode of Star Trek: Voyager, and was a host and producer of the Star Trek themed podcast The 7th Rule.
 Stephanie Marceau of Screen Rant listed her 10 best Nog episodes of DS9: "Empok Nor", "Valiant", "Progress", "The Visitor", "Badda-Bing Badda-Bang", "Treachery, Faith, and the Great River", "The Jem'Hadar", "The Magnificent Ferengi", "Heart of Stone", and "It's Only a Paper Moon".

 Eisenberg also performed on stage in such productions as The Indian Wants the Bronx, On Borrowed Time and Minor Demons.
 He occasionally directed for the theater, as in the 1997 production of On Borrowed Time and the 1998 production of The Business of Murder at the Conejo Players Theater.
 His final performance was in 7 Days to Vegas (2019).

+Eisenberg also contributed to two books in the Dragonlance shared universe.
+He was credited as the originator of the Players of Gilean, an immortal troupe of actors in the fantasy world.
+Eisenberg's work was published in the Best of Tales Volume 1, written in collaboration with Margaret Weis and the Players of Gilean, written in collaboration with Jean Rabe.